TDKorn/sphinx-github-style/docs/source/README.rst

 About
 ~~~~~~~~~~~~~

-``sphinx-github-style`` is a Sphinx extension that makes your docs look like and link to GitHub
+``sphinx-github-style`` is a Sphinx extension that links your documentation to GitHub source code.
+It also adds syntax highlighting for code blocks similar to GitHub's pretty lights dark theme.

 ...